 COVID-19: Virtua Health continues to prioritize your safety.
 For information about services, testing, visiting, and vaccination, click here.

 Virtua offers secure, convenient Urgent Care telehealth visits via Virtua eVisits, a video conferencing tool.

 Using Virtua eVisits, a clinician can evaluate many medical issues without requiring an in-office visit.
 We provide urgent care, including treatment for minor cuts, upset stomach, and sinus infections, as well as consults for coronavirus.
 Services are available daily.

-If you are new to Virtua eVisits, scroll down and follow the steps under Access Urgent Care - Telemedicine in Three Easy Steps.
+If you are new to Virtua eVisits, scroll down and follow the steps under Access Urgent Care - Telehealth in Three Easy Steps.
 If you already have an account, click the green button to sign in.

 Please note that for lab work, X-rays, other procedures, and physicals, you will need to see a provider in person.

 Monday through Friday

 I have a concern that I may have COVID-19.
 How can a Virtua telemedicine visit help?

 In response to the community concerns surrounding the Novel Coronavirus (COVID-19), Virtua Health has extended its Virtua eVisits technology to conduct telemedicine sessions for individuals who may be at risk.
 This tool allows patients to have a telehealth appointment with an Urgent Care provider, from the comfort of home.
 Prior to starting a session, patients are encouraged to use our Coronavirus Self-Check to identify their level of risk.